 Code language: JavaScript (javascript)

-file_path_buffer is the name of the file to be read from.
-The file_path_buffer can be relative to the directory that your Python script is in or absolute.
+can be either relative to the directory where your Python script is located or absolute.
 It can also be a URL.
-What is important here that what we type in first is a string.
-Don’t worry we will go through this later with an example.
+What is important here is that the first thing we type is a string.
+Do not worry, we will go through this later with an example.

 sep